Rustic DIY Christmas Decor- a Pinecone Star

-Finally, after all is ready, arranged glue the pinecones to the board.
+Finally, after all of this is ready, arrange to glue the pinecones to the board.
 I started with the pinecones on the outlines first, and then I glued the ones inside the design.

 You can attach some d ring hangers and hang it on the wire or simply place it on your mantel or any other place you like.

 I hope you liked this tutorial on a quick DIY Christmas decor.
 If you have any questions, leave a comment in the box below, and I’ll be happy to help as much as I can.
 Thanks for stopping by!

 Fabulous DIY Christmas Gifts Ideas Everybody Will Love